 General Duties

 Demonstrate commitment to the work of Dundee Volunteer and Voluntary Action and the Third Sector Interface.
-Practice and promote team and partnership working.
+Practice and promote team and partnership working

 Work in accordance with the organisation’s policies and procedures.
 Pay particular attention to those relating to lone working, risk assessment, and safe guarding